Do I need to give my employer any written proof (documentation) if I take time off?

 (Example 1) I told my employer ahead of time that I would need off from work next week, to move to a safe place away from the abuser.

-In this situation, you will have to provide documentation (proof in writing), to show why you took off from work.
+In this situation, you will have to provide proof in writing (documentation), to show why you took off from work.
 If asked for documentation, here are some of the types of documents that you can give your employer:

-- a police report showing that you were a victim of domestic violence or sexual assault;
+- a police report showing that you were a victim of the crime or abuse;

-- documentation from a licensed medical professional, domestic violence counselor, counselor for victims of sexual assault, health care provider, or counselor that you were undergoing treatment for physical or mental injuries or abuse due to domestic violence, sexual assault, or stalking.1
+- documentation from a licensed medical professional, domestic violence counselor, counselor for victims of sexual assault, health care provider, or counselor that you were undergoing treatment for physical or mental injuries or abuse due to domestic violence, sexual assault, or stalking; or